akSingh1/react-webpack/README.md

-Seed Project with React 16, React Router 3, Webpack 3
+PWA Seed Project with React 16, React Router 3, Webpack 3, Service Worker

 Steps to run:
 1. Make sure you have node version 6.2.2 or above